videojs/video.js/docs/guides/options.md

 ### `breakpoints`

-> Type: `boolean|Array`, Default: `false`
+> Type: `Object`

-Set layout breakpoints that will configure how class names are toggled on the player to adjust the UI based on the player's dimensions.
+When used with the [`responsive` option](#responsive), sets breakpoints that will configure how class names are toggled on the player to adjust the UI based on the player's dimensions.

-By default, no breakpoints are supported, but passing `true` will set some sensible default breakpoints:
+By default, the breakpoints are:

 Class Name           | Width Range
 ---------------------|------------